ethereum/devp2p/caps/pip.md

 Unlike LES, a PIP CHT is generated once every 2048 blocks.
 One 32-byte trie root is stored for every range of 2048 blocks.

 The current version is **pip/1**.
-The original proposal and some information on design rationale can be found in the [Parity PIP page].
+This specification was derived from the official specification at <https://wiki.parity.io>.
+However, the official specification has since been deleted.

 ## Notation